 Before joining the PhD program, Julia spent a decade working in software and sustainable energy.
-She served as Associate Director of Custom Research in Navigant’s energy practice; Director of Client Operations at Black Bear Energy; Director of Client Solutions at EnergySavvy; and Director of Business Development at Simple Energy.
+She served as Associate Director of Custom Research within the Navigant (now Guidehouse) energy practice; Director of Client Operations at Black Bear Energy; Director of Client Solutions at EnergySavvy; and Director of Business Development at Simple Energy.
 She remains passionate about the future of energy and volunteers with New England Women in Energy and the Environment (NEWIEE).

 Julia holds a BA in Anthropological Sciences and Political Science from Stanford University.